NERC-CEH/rse_group/team/agreement.md

 ## Who we are

 * Refer to RSE Governance outline for a "mission statement" type sentence.
-Briefly cover how we accept work and what criteria are used
+Briefly cover how we accept work and what criteria are used in deciding what we accept.

 ## Team Success